Pingelap Atoll Community

 Community Strength

 Pingelap is a close-knit and resilient community guided by both elected leaders and traditional authority.
-There is a strong shared commitment to creating local opportunities that allow people to sustain their lives on the island and strengthen the local economy.
+There is a strong shared commitment to creating local opportunities.